PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   modifying, which is preferably the spelling used throughout `PlasmaPy's online documentation`_.

-  * In general, it is preferable to use the spelling that is used in `Python's documentation`_ or the spelling that is used most commonly.
+  * More generally, it is preferable to use the spelling that is used in `Python's documentation`_ or the spelling that is used most commonly.

   * Represent names and acronyms for a software package as they are